Struggling With Your Mortgage? Help May Be Available — Act Now Before Deadlines Pass

 Fannie Mae and Freddie Mac Flex Modification: Idaho's Boise metro — one of the fastest-growing real estate markets in the country — generates increasing conforming mortgage volume.
 The Flex Modification targets approximately 20% payment reduction.
 Professional review of calculations regularly identifies corrections that produce more favorable terms.
 Many Idaho borrowers have seen property values appreciate significantly above their purchase price, changing the equity picture even for borrowers who are delinquent.

 FHA Loss Mitigation and Partial Claim: FHA loans are prevalent throughout Idaho's first-time buyer and working-class markets — particularly in markets outside the high-appreciation Boise metro where affordability has remained more accessible.
 The partial claim creates a zero-interest subordinate lien without increasing monthly payments and must be specifically demanded.
-Professional knowledge of HUD guidelines is required.
+Professional knowledge of federal servicing guidelines is required.

 VA Modification: Idaho has a significant military and veteran population.
 Mountain Home Air Force Base — located near Mountain Home in southwestern Idaho — is the Air Force's primary combat training center for fighter and bomber aircraft, home to the 366th Fighter Wing.
 Gowen Field in Boise is the headquarters of the Idaho Air National Guard.
 These installations create a substantial military and veteran community throughout the Treasure Valley.
 VA servicers have specific obligations to veteran borrowers and VA regional loan center oversight provides institutional advocacy.